xxfast/Decompose-Router/README.md

   }
 }

+// If you want any instance (a view model, state-holder or whatever) to be remembered on a route,
-// If you want your view-model to survive config changes 🔁, make it implement the [Instance] interface class ListViewModel : InstanceKeeper.Instance
+// make them inherit [Instance] interface class ListInstance : InstanceKeeper.Instance

+@Composable
+fun DetailsScreen(detail: String) {
+  // And then scope your instance to screen with [rememberOnRoute] so that they get cleared when user leaves the screen val instance: DetailInstance = rememberOnRoute { savedState -> DetailInstance(savedState, detail) }

+  val state: DetailState by viewModel.states.collectAsState() Text(text = state.detail)
+}

-// If you want your state to survive process death ☠️, derive your initial state from [SavedStateHandle] class DetailViewModel(savedState: SavedStateHandle, detail: String) : InstanceKeeper.Instance {
+// If you want your state to survive process death ☠️, derive your initial state from [SavedStateHandle] class DetailInstance(savedState: SavedStateHandle, detail: String) : InstanceKeeper.Instance {
   private val initialState: DetailState = savedState.get() ?: DetailState(detail)
   private val stateFlow = MutableStateFlow(initialState)
   val states: StateFlow<DetailState> = stateFlow
-}

-@Composable
-fun DetailsScreen(detail: String) {
-  // Scope your view models to screen so that they get cleared when user leaves the screen val viewModel: DetailViewModel = rememberViewModel { savedState -> DetailViewModel(savedState, detail) }

-  val state: DetailState by viewModel.states.collectAsState() Text(text = state.detail)
 }
 ```